 - The child’s age.

 - The sport being played and how physically strenuous it is.

 - Use of and type of protective equipment available or needed.

 - The ability to modify the sport or practices to make it safer for the athlete.

 It is very rare that a child is barred completely from playing sports.
-While we do want to allow each athlete to participate in their selected sports, our goal is to act in the best interests of the child’s health.
+While we do want to allow each athlete to participate in his/her selected sport, our goal is to act in the best interests of the child’s health.

 If a health condition is found during a sports physical exam, we will do all we can to modify the child’s participation in practice and games so he or she can play.

-If your child is coming to their exam without a parent, they need to bring a signed parent permission form to the exam.
+If your child is coming to an exam without a parent, he/she needs to bring a signed Consent to Treat Minor Children form to the exam.